Hi,

 From India, Salem

-Thanks for reply.
-This happened in year 2012 when I left that company.
-I joined an MNC after that who accepted all my documents including bond thing.
-Now I m joining 3rd company where concerned person is asking for experience letter from 1st employer (where I was serving bond).
+Thank you for your reply.
+This incident occurred in 2012 when I left that company.
+Subsequently, I joined an MNC that accepted all my documents, including the bond agreement.
+Currently, I am in the process of joining a third company where the concerned individual is requesting an experience letter from my first employer (where I was under bond).

 From India, Pune